llnl/benchpark/docs/add-a-system-config.rst

 Now that you have defined the hardware description for your system, you can now create the ``system.py``, which involves defining the software on your system.
 This includes defining compilers and pre-installed packages, which your package manager can use instead of attempting to build the package from scratch.
-If using Spack, defining as many external packages as possible here will ensure a much faster build process, and using system-installed packages may be significantly more performant than building them from scratch.
+The mandatory steps are:

+- :ref:`creating-sys-class`
+- :ref:`class-init-and-resources` - At least one cluster must be defined.
+- :ref:`compiler-def` - At least one compiler must be defined.
+- :ref:`software-section`

+.. _creating-sys-class:

-1. Creating the System class
+1. Creating the System Class
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this example, we will recreate a fully-functional example of the AWS ``system.py``